Services

 • Mechanical equipment (filters, heaters and pumps)

-• Materials such as tile and decking around the pool.
+• Materials such as tile and decking around the pool

 You are provided a detailed report indicating the status of your pool and offered recommendations regarding areas of concern that may need to be addressed.
 Even when you think the pool is in great condition, a pool inspection can save you thousands of dollars by capturing the areas of your pool that may not be up to code or working properly.

-Roof and Storm damage Inspections
+Roof & Storm Damage Inspections

-We all need a roof over our heads.
-Over time, roofs start to deteriorate, and you may find yourself spending thousands of dollars trying to fix issues or having to replace your entire roof.
 A roof inspection helps you identify the areas of your roof that may be improperly installed and may lead to leaks from rainwater.
 Other factors affecting your roof are inclement weather and major storms, which can cause significant damage.
-The following inspection is generally done after heavy rains and storms.
+This inspection is generally done after heavy rains and storms.

-Included in the roof inspection is:
+Included in the Roof Inspection:

-Crawlspace Inspections –
+Crawlspace Inspections

 This type of inspection is provided as a standalone service or automatically included in the price of residential home inspections with a pier and beam foundation.